 Gamification has become a popular and highly effective way to drive engagement, and it’s often most successful in ways you would least expect.
 If you can find a way to gamify a typically unenjoyable activity for your customers, not only will you improve engagement and conversion rates, but you will also differentiate your brand by leaps and bounds.

-Personalization Example #2 – Coca-Cola Has A Bottle For Everyone
+2. Best Product Personalization Examples: Coca-Cola Has A Bottle For Everyone

 With Australia being one of the world’s more developed markets, growth is tough.